Boo at the L.A. Zoo

 Fang-tastic Photo Spots

-Get hauntingly good Halloween snaps at three decorated spots throughout the Zoo plus photo ops with M&Ms costumed characters and a giant M&M inflatable.
+Get hauntingly good Halloween snaps at three decorated spots throughout the Zoo with Victorian, fall harvest, and ancient Egyptian themes.
+Thanks to our partner Mars, you can also picture yourself with M&Ms costumed characters and a giant M&M inflatable.
+Sweet!

 The LAIR (10 a.m.–4:30 p.m.)